Hampshire England 'Hantshire' - John Speed - Circa 1676

 Delicate and beautiful map with a small unobtrusive tear at the top middle page fold line.
 Grading and pricing commensurate.

-Coloured map of Hampshire from a Bassett & Chiswell edition of John Speed’s “Theatre of the Empire of Great Britain”.
+Coloured map of Hampshire from an unusual folio by Richard Chiswell & Thomas Bassett's 1676 edition of John Speed’s “Theatre of the Empire of Great Britaine”.
 Considered to be one of the most decorative maps of the county, it also contains the northern part of the Isle of Wight.
 Inset is a plan of the town of Winchester together with the arms of the noble families of the county.
 A description of the county appears on the verso in English.
 Minor marginal defects, otherwise very good.

-Engraved by Jodocus Hondius.
+Originally engraved by Jodocus Hondius performed in this instance by John Speed (Speede).
 English text on back of map.
 Copper engraving with later hand colouring.
 Inset plan of Winchester.

 John Speed (1551 or 1552 – 28 July 1629) was an English cartographer, chronologer and historian of Cheshire origins.
 The son of a citizen and Merchant Taylor in London, he rose from his family occupation to accept the task of drawing together and revising the histories, topographies and maps of the Kingdoms of Great Britain as an exposition of the union of their monarchies in the person of King James I and VI.
 He accomplished this with remarkable success, with the support and assistance of the leading antiquarian scholars of his generation.
 He drew upon and improved the shire maps of Christopher Saxton, John Norden and others, being the first to incorporate the hundred-boundaries into them, and he was the surveyor and originator of many of the town or city plans inset within them.
 His work helped to define early modern concepts of British national identity.
 His Biblical genealogies were also formally associated with the first edition of the King James Bible.
 He is among the most famous of English mapmakers.